-Our staff have been able to offer a wide range of electives in the undergraduate programmes.
-The Faculty has been conducting an active search for professional staff at different levels.
-It is expected that the current round of recruitment will end in two months' time and that the new staff will be able to join the Department before the start of the new academic year.
+Our staff has been able to offer a wide range of electives in the undergraduate programmes.
+The Faculty has been actively searching for professional staff at different levels.
+Three new academic staff joined the Department in 2021.
+It is expected that more new staff will be able to join the Department in 2022.